-The Recording Arts Center offers VA education benefits to eligible individuals for the Diploma in Recording Arts Program
+The Recording Arts Center offers VA education benefits to eligible individuals for the Diploma in Recording Arts and The Advanced Diplomas in Music Production and Post Production.

 Loan Information

 If a student obtains a loan to pay for an educational program, the student will have to repay the full amount of the loan plus interest, less the amount of any refund.
 If the student receives any federal student financial aid funds, the student is entitled to a refund of the money not paid from federal financial aid funds.